Happy hours, big screens and French flair – Paris rocks when it comes to sports bars

 The bar food of croque monsieurs and charcuterie platters is mainly Gallic, alongside six burger varieties.
 Hot drinks are served until 5pm, including chocolate, wine and that winter classic, rum-based grog.
 Happy hours then come into force on a daily basis.
 The Hideout Paris, 75010 Paris, 8 boulevard de Denain

-the highlander
+the PUB

 the long hop